 - Dealers and distributors must keep hourly temperature logs.

-Youell’s Oyster House has been serving Oysters since the restaurant’s founding in the first decade of the 1900’s.
-We handle a many differing varieties of oysters based on size, taste and origin.
-Typically, our oysters come from different areas of the Chesapeake Bay region and it’s many estuaries.
+Youell’s Oyster House has been serving Oysters since the restaurant’s founding in the 1800′s.
+We handle many differing varieties of oysters based on size, taste and origin.
+Typically, our oysters come from the Chesapeake Bay region, the Mid Atlatic, New England, and the Canadian Marching Provinces.
 We have daily deliveries to ensure fresh oysters that are at their peak flavor.
 State and Federal management programs, along with the indigenous families that work the waters, have created a fishery that is sustainable, and able to provide a constant and varied supply of fresh oysters.
 Oystermen, who had once feared the end of their livelihood, due to overfishing and pollution, have realized resurgence in stocks from the now pristine waters.

 We offer oysters in the following preparations:

-- Raw, on the half-shell, served with homemade cocktail sauce.
+- Raw, on the half-shell, served with homemade cocktail sauce, mignonette and flavored ices.

 - Rockefeller, baked with our spinach mixture and cheddar cheese.

-- Fried, freshly shucked oysters breaded to order, deep fried and served with cocktail or tarter sauce.
+- Fried, freshly shucked oysters breaded to order, deep fried and served with cocktail or tartar sauce.